February 13, 2013

 Kopp’s departure marks the start of a new phase for Teach for America, which grew from 500 teachers in 1990 to more than 10,000 in 46 regions today, including nearly a thousand in New York City, along the way jumpstarting a paradigm shift in teacher preparation.
 Nonprofit organizations are notorious for tending to struggle after their charismatic founders move on.

 But Kopp’s successors have been steeped in her leadership.
-The group’s board chose Teach for America’s top executives, Matt Kramer and Elisa Villaneuva Beard, to share the CEO position starting March 1.
-Kramer is the organization’s president, and Villaneuva Beard — who was a Teach for America “corps member” in rural Texas — is its chief operating officer.
+The group’s board chose Teach for America’s top executives, Matt Kramer and Elisa Villanueva Beard, to share the CEO position starting March 1.
+Kramer is the organization’s president, and Villanueva Beard — who was a Teach for America “corps member” in rural Texas — is its chief operating officer.

 And Kopp will continue to influence the nonprofit’s vision and direction as the chair of its board.
 Kopp offered one hint of what that direction might look like in an open letter last month to Gary Rubinstein, a New York City teacher who entered the classroom through Teach for America but has been critical of it in the decades since.